 Account for the expenses

 Keeping track of receipts and mileage is a tedious necessity for tracking expenses for reimbursement or tax purposes.
-Instead of trying to remember to sort through the pile of paper on your desk, use apps like Expensify or ExpenseIt to take a snapshot of receipts and digitally track them.
+Instead of trying to remember to sort through the pile of paper on your desk, use receipt-tracking apps to take a snapshot of receipts and digitally track them.
 You can further reduce paper usage by opting for emailed receipts from the stores and restaurants that offer it.

 Embrace the PDF

 Going all in with a paperless system is simpler than you think.
 Choose the “Print to PDF” or “Save as PDF” option to retain files digitally instead of printing them.
 You can also download digital versions of many instruction manuals rather than printing them.
-Finally, using mobile apps like Scannable or Scanbot or a scanner to import pages digitally allows you to back up the important stuff in a cloud-based service for a more secure and less cluttered solution.
+Finally, using mobile scanning apps or a scanner to import pages digitally allows you to back up the important stuff in a cloud-based service for a more secure and less cluttered solution.

 Recycle the extra